 FUNCTIONS AND DATA PRESENTATION

 The H10 has two recording modes and only one require that the user install the Polar Beat mobile app.
+Do bear in mind that all updates to the H10 is effected via Polar Beat.

 In the normal mode, the H10 functions like any normal chest strap monitor and transmit HR data in real time to the connected mobile app and mobile device via Bluetooth Smart.One of the key improvements the H10 has over the H7 lies in its capability to store workouts.
 To use the sensor memory feature, the user must pair the H10 with the Polar Beat mobile app.
 Once that is done, start a workout as normal but tap the three dots on the top right corner instead, then select “Save HR with sensor.”